Colombia & South Florida Fashion & Textile Industry Rebounds – As Trump’s Trade Tariffs Escalate Today To $250 Billion.

 Feeling the squeeze from the ‘Trump tariffs’ were a cadre of consultants sleuthing around for alternative supply sources outside China.
 They were representatives of household name fashion brands, big box chain stores to luxury malls from Dubai to DeMoines.
 Countless fashion curators, sales reps and the fashion-forward were entertained by consecutive runway shows that could have easily been mistaken for those in Milan , Paris or New York.
 Prescient attendees and a cosmopolitan press corps surveyed the landscape as an alternative to pre-existing and established supply lines.

 Among the standouts were Four Brothers, classic button down men’s wear with a cornucopia of clever emojis woven into the socks.
 The “made with love” hand-tooled sunglasses, with a vast collection that is filled with history and a commitment to the environment and watches with rare dried flowers embedded in the face were the highlight from Fento represented by Alejandro Monsalve.
-The Taller Alado sculptured wool and filter fiber appliqués in organic neutrals, Lugo Logo men’s couture with luminescent green beetles on hand stitched suits and tails reminiscent of Royal occasions by Alejando Lugo, Parchita Form handbags channeled the late Kate Spade with geometric forms in primary Crayola colors were all fokeen on extending their brand’s reach across borders.
+The Taller Alado sculptured wool and filter fiber appliqués in organic neutrals, Lugo Logo men’s couture with luminescent green beetles on hand stitched suits and tails reminiscent of Royal occasions by Alejando Lugo, Parchita Form handbags channeled the late Kate Spade with geometric forms in primary Crayola colors are seeing extend their brands reach across borders.